uzuki-P/uzuki-P/README.md

 - 🔭 I’m currently working on [My Habit](https://github.com/uzuki-P/my_habit)
 - ✍️ Read my random journey on [My Blog](https://blog.jarpajar.my.id/)
+- ⌨️ I also really like "ricing" my linux.
+You can check my [dotconfig](https://github.com/uzuki-P/dotconfig) if you interested.

 <!--
 **uzuki-P/uzuki-P** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.